 Taking action against discrimination and microaggressions

-Identifying the different possible stances in response to a situation
+Understanding your role and identifying the different possible approaches to a situation

-Analyzing barriers to reacting (uncertainty, fear of doing the wrong thing, hierarchy, etc.)
+Analyzing the barriers to reacting (uncertainty, fear of doing the wrong thing, hierarchy…)

 Clarifying responsibilities according to one's role (employee, manager, HR)